Age: 1 yr - soon to be 2

 Suki might be an Olympian in her spare time.
 She needs about a 45 minute walk a day and can easily clear a baby gate.
 If there is something around to chew, it would be to her benefit to keep her entertained.
 Otherwise Suki will try to entertain herself crawling around to see if her foster family has dropped or forgotten something somewhere.
 She might also try some parkour to get up on that hard to manage tv stand.
 She has also used her bed as a discus to knock down the Christmas tree.
 She has a rubber pig toy that she loves as much as she loves her bully sticks.

 Suki's forever home has a list of requirements.
 It should be a two person household.
 When a stranger leaves, one must engage her so that she doesn't run and nip the stranger leaving.
 A quiet home with few visitors if any, but a small dedicated group of people that are willing to play "strangers" to get Suki used to people coming and going.
 Someone who works from home or is retired.
 Must live in an area with very little dog traffic.
 The country or suburbs would be best.
 No children.
 An individual or couple that is ok with wrestling with their dog or having their pet jump all over them and is fine to come home to find their dog perched atop their bookcase.
-Someone that is willing to work on her issues and love her unconditionally, someone who is committed to using positive training.
-All positive for Suki which means absolutely no: choke collars, invisible fences, hitting, prong collars, spray bottles, sending her off to a "camp" to get fixed.
+Someone willing to work on her issues and love her unconditionally, and someone who is committed to using positive training.
+All positive for Suki which means absolutely no: choke collars, invisible fences, hitting, prong collars, spray bottles, or sending her off to a "camp" to get fixed.
 And knowing NOT to employ trainers who suggest such things.
 A person who can deal with her gas that could make a grown man pass out and someone that can laugh at all the crazy things she is going to do.
 A person that knows Frenchies, Suki is a candidate for nose surgery.
 She has a petite nose that can make it sound like she's growling.

 Her foster mom had this to say about her: "Suki came to us with a note from her previous owner that said "we want everyone to know and see the real Suki that we know and love."
 When we picked her up from boarding, the entire staff came out to say goodbye noting that she was their favorite.
 As fosters, we didn't know what to think since we knew about all the "issues" she came with.
 But the second she climbed up our leg to sneeze in our faces, we knew this girl had an enormous amount of love to give.
 She is simply misunderstood and full of life and love.
 Anyone who adopts Suki will have a life filled with laughter from her antics.
 They will be greeted like a war hero every time they enter their home.
 And will have a constant companion who wants to give and be loved.
 Plus she is the squishiest Frenchie we have ever had...you'll just have to meet her to know what we mean."